fadeoutsoftware/WASDI/README.md

 ### Parameters and Payloads — `wasdi.shared.parameters` / `wasdi.shared.payloads`

 - **`parameters/`** — one parameter class per Launcher operation.
-The web server serialises the parameters to the database when creating a `ProcessWorkspace`; the Launcher reads them back before executing the operation
+The web server serialises the parameters to the database when creating a `ProcessWorkspace`; the Launcher reads them back before executing the operation.
 - **`payloads/`** — payload classes for the result of each operation.
 After execution, the Launcher can write a structured JSON payload back to the `ProcessWorkspace` record, queryable by the client

 ### Query Executors — `wasdi.shared.queryexecutors`